NEVER GOING TO GET TO FRANCE?: Ian Szydlowski from Jivamukti Yoga Paris back at the f.k.a. Jivamukti Berlin October 21-26

 LOCATION: All three Three Boons Yoga studios

-DATES & TIMES: March 21-28, 2025 (Ian will be teaching Rowena’s classes plus some more; booking starts March 9)
+DATES & TIMES: October 21-26, 2025 (Ian will be teaching Rowena’s classes plus some more as well as a collab class with Juju and DJ Pete from our Sonic Serenity project DJing; booking starts October 7)

 Ian